ld4l/ore_rdf/README.md

 ### Ontologies

-The listed ontologies are used to represent the primary metadata about the person.
+The listed ontologies are used to represent the primary metadata about aggregation lists.
 Other ontologies may also be used that aren't listed.

 * [ORE](http://www.openarchives.org/ore/1.0/vocabulary)